 She was definitely all grown up.
 That was as plain as the scattering of freckles over her trim nose.
 He practically tasted her womanly sensuality on the air.
 In fact, he was forced to fight another ridiculous and disturbing urge, this time to capture her face in his hands and trace the pad of his thumb over her lips before lowering his mouth to hers.

 Would she taste of salt, or of the strawberries her lips reminded him of?
-If he set that neat bundle of coppery-coloured hair caged in black netting under her hat free, would it fall in silken waves, or wild, Medusa-like curls?
+If he freed that neat bundle of coppery-coloured hair caged in black netting, would it fall in silken waves or wild, Medusa-like curls?

 What the hell did it matter?
 She was George’s widow.
 His new boss.
 Sugar Hill’s new owner.
 And if he wanted to retain some semblance of authority and respect in the eyes of the people he still managed—for now—he’d best start acting like their boss.